Why haven’t we seen this model until now?

 Totally predictive, it should be a relatively straightforward process to affirm or discount this model.

-Also, because this work was introduced on the web early in 2012 and we’ve asked many leading scholars through emails, tweets, and telephone calls, and nobody has said, “You’re wrong” — we have begun to assume that we are on the right path and the big bang’s “infinitely hot, in finitely dense” is not the right path.
-We began to discount the big bang’s logic in 2014.
+Also, because this work was introduced on the web early in 2012 and we’ve asked many leading scholars through emails, tweets, and telephone calls, and nobody has said, “You’re wrong” — we have begun to assume that we are on a path with potential and that the big bang’s “infinitely hot, in finitely dense” is not the best path.
+We began to question the big bang’s logic in 2014.

 • Always check the homepage: http://81018.com/